Zanatticus/High-Performance-Computing/Homework/HW5/Problem1/README.md

 ## Part (b)

-The OpenMP implementation was executed on an `Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz` on `Node c2194` of the Explorer system.
+The OpenMP implementation was executed on an `Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz` on `Node c2195` of the Explorer system.

-No matter the number of threads used, the OpenMP implementation consistently took roughly the same time to execute, except for small N values, where higher thread counts resulted in slower execution times.
-See below for full results.
+For small values of N, the OpenMP thread creation overhead is significant, and the performance is worse than the single-threaded version.
+However, as N increases, the performance improves significantly.
+When N is sufficiently large enough, the speedup attained by using threads exhibits a linear relationship with the number of threads used.

 ##### N = \( 2^{12} \), 128 Bins, 1 Thread